SIGN

 How many complainants of what they refer to as the drug culture spend a part of their day or even week sitting in some bar drinking alcohol?
 How many of them smoke cigarettes or cigars, take sleeping tablets, take flu remedies?
 How many of them have never stolen a thing (come on now, picking up a pencil that doesn’t belong to you is stealing) in their lives?

 The latest moves in the pot saga came from the Dutch followed by the British governments in respectively permitting the proscribed supply of cannabis in a controlled form for medicinal purposes and in further liberalising laws relating to the use of cannabis.
+Of late, moves are now underway to legalise marijuana in the US.
 In Britain, cannabis was downgraded from a Class B to Class C drug, but possession could still lead to arrest and the downgrading was then again reviewed and cannabis regraded back to a Grade B ‘controlled drug’.
 This flew directly in the face of a specially appointed government review panel who recommended that cannabis be decriminalised and left as a 'class C drug'.
 The government, under Gordon Brown, flatly rejected its own review panel's recommendations.
-Holland is now under pressure from the political idiots in the EU to change its laws so that only Dutch citizens can purchase marijuana or hash in its many weed cafes.
+Holland came under pressure this year from the political idiots in the EU who wanted it to change its laws so that only Dutch citizens could purchase marijuana or hash in its many weed cafes.

 Yet the bottom line must surely be the question of just who has any right at all to dictate that possession, ownership or cultivation of a naturally growing plant in its raw form should be prohibited?
 And who has any right to impose any form of punishment for such an arbitrarily determined offence?